SamZhang02/comp310-testers/a1/README.md

 The main entry point of the test is `test.py`, where there is a client class to help with testing.

-Individuals tests should be defined inside functions, which are stored in a list in the main function
+Individuals tests should be defined in the dictionary `tests`, which includes the same of the test, the input command file and the output file to compare the stdout to.

 ```
 run_tests()